Dense Hebbian neural networks: a replica symmetric picture of unsupervised learning: Dense Hebbian neural networks in the unsupervised setting

-We want to study the model defined in \eqref{def:dense_unsup} looking at its learning and retrieval capabilities and, specifically, we aim to find out the thresholds for these capabilities to emerge.
-In other words, we aim at answering the following questions: given a training dataset made of $M \times K$ examples, each codified by a binary vector of size $N$ and characterized by a quality $r$, and given a set of $N$ binary neurons that interact $P$-wisely. \begin{itemize} \item which is the minimum number of examples to be supplied to the network to ensure that it is able to infer the related archetypes and thus correctly generalize?
-Note that we address this question while the network is handling simultaneously all the $K \times M$ archetypes.
+We want to study the model defined in \ref{def:dense_unsup} looking at its learning and retrieval capabilities and, specifically, we aim to find out the thresholds for these capabilities to emerge.
+In other words, given a training dataset made of $M \times K$ examples, each codified by a binary vector of size $N$ and characterized by a quality $r$, and given a set of $N$ binary neurons that interact $P$-wisely, we aim at answering the following questions: \begin{itemize} \item which is the minimum number of examples to be supplied to the network to ensure that it is able to infer the related archetypes and thus correctly generalize afterwards?
+(Note that we address this question while the network is handling simultaneously all the $K \times M$ archetypes.)

 \item how many archetypes the network can learn and what happens if we load the network with a larger amount of information?